microsoft/AL-Go/Scenarios/Contribute.md

 - [https://github.com/yourGitHubUserName/AL-Go-AppSource](https://github.com/yourGitHubUserName/AL-Go-AppSource)
 - [https://github.com/yourGitHubUserName/AL-Go-PTE](https://github.com/yourGitHubUserName/AL-Go-PTE)

+You can optionally also create a branch in the AL-Go fork for the feature you are working on and then select that branch when running Deploy (both as **Use workflow from** and as **Branch to deploy to**).

-These URLs can be used in your AL project when running Update AL-Go System Files to use the actions/workflows from this area for your AL project.
+**yourGitHubUserName/AL-Go-PTE@yourBranch** or **yourGitHubUserName/AL-Go-AppSource@yourBranch** can now be used in your AL project when running Update AL-Go System Files to use the actions/workflows from this area for your AL project.

 Now you can clone these repos and work with them, fix issues etc. and when you are done with the functionality you want to contribute with, run the **Collect** workflow in your local fork of the AL-Go repository.
 This collects the changes from your local 3 repositories and creates a Pull Request against your local fork (or commits directly)